erashish41/react-vite-practice/01_react_vite/src/source.md

 3. useContext(consumer): A hook that allows you to consume a context

 - we have to pass the main context in useContext
+- we dont pass inital value directly to context

+-Provider Component: The provider is a property of the context component

+28.Custom Hook
+- The main reason why you should be using Custom hooks is to maintain the concept of DRY DRY(Don’t Repeat Yourself) in your React apps.
+- Creating a custom hook is the same as creating a JavaScript function whose name starts with “use”.
+- It can use other hooks inside it, return anything you want it to return,take anything as parameters.
+- e.g useState, useEffect, useContext